tireddy2/pqc-for-engineers/draft-ar-pquip-pqc-engineers.md

 ## Symmetric cryptography

 Grover’s algorithm theoretically requires to double the key sizes of the algorithms we deploy today to achieve quantum resistance.
-This is because Grover’s algorithm reduces the amount of operations to break 128-bit symmetric cryptography to $2^{64}$ quantum operations, which might sound computationally feasible.
-However, $2^{64}$ operations performed in parallel are feasible for modern classical computers, but $2^{64}$ quantum operations performed serially in a quantum computer are not.
-Grover's algorithm is highly non-parallelisable and even if we deploy $2^c$ computational units in parallel to brute-force a key using Grover's algorithm, it will complete in time proportional to $2^{(128−c)/2}$, or, put simply, using 256 quantum computers will only reduce runtime by 1/16, 1024 quantum computers will only reduce runtime by 1/32 and so forth ​[nist](https://csrc.nist.gov/projects/post-quantum-cryptography/post-quantum-cryptography-standardization)​, ​[cloudflare](https://blog.cloudflare.com/nist-post-quantum-surprise/)​.
+This is because Grover’s algorithm reduces the amount of operations to break 128-bit symmetric cryptography to 2^{64} quantum operations, which might sound computationally feasible.
+However, 2^{64} operations performed in parallel are feasible for modern classical computers, but 2^{64} quantum operations performed serially in a quantum computer are not.
+Grover's algorithm is highly non-parallelisable and even if we deploy 2^c computational units in parallel to brute-force a key using Grover's algorithm, it will complete in time proportional to 2^{(128−c)/2}, or, put simply, using 256 quantum computers will only reduce runtime by 1/16, 1024 quantum computers will only reduce runtime by 1/32 and so forth ​(see {{NIST}} and {{Cloudflare}}​).

 How can we be sure then that an improved algorithm won’t outperform Grover's algorithm at some point in time?
-Christof Zalka has shown that Grover's algorithm (and in particular its non-parallel nature) achieves the best possible complexity for unstructured search ​[C. Zalka, “Grover’s quantum searching algorithm is optimal,” Physical Review A, vol. 60, pp. 2746-2751, 1999.]​.
+Christof Zalka has shown that Grover's algorithm (and in particular its non-parallel nature) achieves the best possible complexity for unstructured search {{Grover-search}}.

-Finally, in their evaluation criteria for PQC, NIST is considering a security level equivalent to that of AES-128, meaning that NIST has confidence in standardizing parameters for PQC that offer similar levels of security as AES-128 does ​[nist](https://csrc.nist.gov/projects/post-quantum-cryptography/post-quantum-cryptography-standardization)​.
+Finally, in their evaluation criteria for PQC, NIST is considering a security level equivalent to that of AES-128, meaning that NIST has confidence in standardizing parameters for PQC that offer similar levels of security as AES-128 does {{NIST}}​.
 As a result, 128-bit algorithms should be considered quantum-safe for many years to come.

 ## Asymmetric cryptography